 An Agile Response to Growth and Organizational Transition

-Industry-specific, best-of-breed PSA applications power fluid adaptation to changing conditions in an organization or its technology infrastructure.
+Industry-specific, best-of-breed PSA software powers fluid adaptation to changing conditions in an organization or its technology infrastructure.
 This scalability means that as a professional services team grows, the industry-specific solution can be seamlessly reconfigured to adapt to new integrations, needed functionality, or shifts in personnel.
 Scalability also does not always require moving forward – if operational constraints require maintaining legacy systems, a best-of-breed PSA can work to extend the life of other software in your technology stack.

 While industry-focused PSA software is responsive to shifting needs in an organization, a platform-based solution may force clients to work around the updates schedule of their software suite, as well as impair or prevent organizations from working with existing tools that do not integrate with their applications.
 Consequently, these clients may need to adopt unnecessary feature sets, be subject to pricing shifts or license minimums, or lose integration/compatibility with older software.
 Adopting platform-based software takes the control over your technology out of your firm’s hands.